Kodylow/Replie/README.md

 # Replit Workspace Clone

-A pixel-perfect clone of the Replit workspace interface built with modern web technologies.
-This project recreates Replit's core functionality including project management, workspace-based multi-tenancy, and team collaboration features.
+A good-enough clone of Replit for proposing ideas and features.

 ## 🚀 Try It Live